Aurora, North Carolina: Museum

 Aurora is the home of the Aurora Fossil Museum, which houses specimens collected from the local PCS Phosphate Mine.
-The museum's collection includes a wide variety of marine fossils from the Pleistocene, Pliocene and Miocene eras.
+The museum's collection includes a wide variety of marine fossils from the Pleistocene, Pliocene and Miocene epochs.
 It also houses other specimens and a gem and mineral display.
 This display includes a black room to see fossils and minerals glow under a black light.
-There is also a full room of Native American artifacts as well as the newest addition, the Mine Room!
+There is also a full room of Native American artifacts as well as the newest addition, the Mine Room.

 Education

 Beaufort County Schools is the local school district.
 The local schools are S. W. Snowden School (K-8), and Southside High School.

 BHM Regional Library operates the Hazel W. Guilford Memorial Library in Aurora.